How to Start a Bucket List Bullet Journal

 That’s a hard no!
 At least for this type of bullet journal.

-I made an outline of what I wanted to put in my bullet journal in a Word Document.
-However, once I got started actually making the lists and writing them in the journal they ended up taking up more pages than I originally intended.
+I outlined what I wanted to put in my bullet journal in a Word Document.
+However, once I got started making the lists and writing them in the journal they ended up taking up more pages than I originally intended.

 I thought that my National Parks list would take up one spread, but I was so wrong.
 It ended up being 2.5 spreads (5 pages), plus the blank pages that I left in between the spreads for pictures.